© 1997-2013 Jerry Emanuelson

 The differences between needle phobia and other common phobias cannot be over-emphasized.
 Psychologists and counselors should be warned against attempting to treat needle phobics in a non-medical environment.
 (Conventional treatments for phobias have a very poor track record against needle phobia, even in cases where the phobia is acquired from a traumatic event.)
 Conjuring up images of needle procedures can evoke a full needle-phobic reaction, including vasovagal shock and possible cardiovascular problems.
 Although permanent injury is very rare, no one should risk evoking the physiological needle-phobic reaction without emergency oxygen and the presence of medical personnel skilled in cardiovascular resuscitation.

-Hypnotherapy alone also has a extremely poor track record in the treatment of needle phobia, although (as stated earlier) there are likely to be some cases where hypnotherapy combined with other treatments may be necessary for the effective treatment of needle phobia.
+Hypnotherapy alone also has a extremely poor track record in the treatment of needle phobia, although (as stated earlier) there are likely to be many cases where hypnotherapy combined with other treatments may be necessary for the effective treatment of needle phobia.

 The rare fatal reactions to needle phobia should not deter anyone from getting needed medical attention, or even preventive medical procedures.
 Even a needle phobic with a weak heart is more likely to die in a traffic accident on the way to the doctor's office than of a needle phobia reaction.
 Every needle phobic is far more likely to die from avoiding medical care than from a needle phobia reaction.
 Even though there is no solid data on the subject, nearly everyone who looks seriously at the needle phobia problem will conclude that needle phobics suffer premature deaths in extremely large numbers as a result of avoiding medical care.